Olex2/help/gui/EN/work/toolbox_work.md

 The **Selected** button adds labels to selected atoms and bonds in the model.
 If nothing is selected, all atoms and bonds will be labelled.
 The **non-H** button adds labels to all non-hydrogen atoms, and the **No Labels** button removes all labels from the model.
 Clicking the **Go** button will create an image of the labelled model in the current working folder.
 To edit all image file options, open the **Images** tool tab by clicking the pencil icon next to the **Go** button.

+[comment]: < The text below is legacy help documentation that doesn't seem to be used anywhere. >

 # shift-move-target